smart-edge-open/ido-specs/doc/core-network/openness_ngc.md

 Each data path/scenario is represented by a colored line, which is described below.

-All the UEs attached from Base Station gNB1 are assigned to UPF1 based on location (TAC) configuration.
+All the UEs attached from the Base Station gNB1 are assigned to UPF1 based on location (TAC) configuration.
 UEs that are attached from gNB2 are assigned to UPF1 or UPF2 based on TAC, DNN configuration while assigning UPF.

 **Green data-path**: UE application traffic that reaches UPF1 is routed to the OpenNESS edge node through the N6 interface.
 Traffic is served by applications deployed at the Edge node.

 **Orange data-path**: UE application traffic that reaches UPF1 but non-edge traffic will be routed towards the cloud through another N6 interface.

-**Blue data-path**: UE attached to a Base Station (gNB2) but assigned to UPF1.
+**Blue data-path**: UE attached to the Base Station (gNB2) but assigned to UPF1.
 UE application traffic that reaches UPF1 is routed towards the edge node through the N6 interface.

 **Red data-path**: UE attached to a gNB2 but assigned to UPF2.
 UE application traffic reaches UPF2 is routed towards the cloud through its N6 interface.